Paul McCartney’s been entertaining people for over 60 years!

 Now what?
 Paul had a tough time with the split, but he had already recorded his first solo album by the time of the announced breakup.

 The April, 1970 album, McCartney, was certainly a commercial success…#1 for three weeks…but was not loved by critics.
 Paul did the entire album himself… playing bass, all guitars, multiple keyboards, drums, and vocals (with a little bit of help from wife Linda).
 The showcase of Paul’s skills is “Maybe I’m Amazed”, which sounds like it could have been on Let It Be or Abbey Road, and we would have just figured it was The Beatles.
 Not far behind are “Every Night” and “Junk”.
 What hurt the album was that some of the songs, especially the instrumentals, sounded like they were ideas for songs, and not really complete.
 For some reason, McCartney didn’t release any singles from the album.

 In early 1971, McCartney released His first single, “Another Day”.
 It hit #5 in the U.S., and #1 in several other countries.
 It’s about a lonely woman (similar to Eleanor Rigby), and is always an good listen.

 The sessions for 1971’s Ram album produced “Another Day”, “Uncle Albert/Admiral Halsey”(#1 hit), “Heart Of The Country”, “Back Seat Of My Car”, and “Too Many People”.
 The album, billed as Paul & Linda McCartney, was much more fully produced, hit #2 on the album charts, and went platinum.
 Critics still weren’t on board, but retrospectively, Ram is looked upon mostly favorably.

 And then came Wings.
-Paul McCartney added drummer Denny Seiwell and guitarist Denny Lane (from the early Moody Blues) to form the group Wings.
+Paul McCartney added drummer Denny Seiwell (right side of photo), guitarist Denny Lane (from the early Moody Blues), and Linda McCartney on keyboards to form the group Wings.
 They quickly recorded the album Wildlife.
 It has it’s fans (made it to #10), but it’s generally not well thought of, except for a remake of “Love Is Strange”, and the appeal to John Lennon, “Dear Friend”.
 There was some success with follow up singles in 1972, including “Hi Hi Hi” at #10.
 1973 would be better.